 De Toren Patronus, Stellenbosch, South Africa

 De Toren Patronus comes from the rolling hills of Stellenbosch, one of South Africa’s premier wine regions located just east of Cape Town.
-The vineyards sit on a mix of decomposed granite and clay soils, which are excellent for retaining moisture, balanced by good drainage.
+The vineyards sit on a mix of decomposed granite and clay soils, which are excellent for moisture retention while still offering good drainage.

 The proximity to both the Atlantic and Indian Oceans creates cooling breezes that moderate the warm South African sun, leading to longer ripening periods and excellent natural acidity.
-This climate-soil combination produces Malbec with intense color, deep flavors, and a freshness that stands out.
+That climate and soil combination produces Malbec with intense color, deep flavors, and a freshness that genuinely stands out.

 Wine Characteristics